nyu-software-engineering/course-materials/slides/build-tools.md

 Python builds result in packages consisting of two artifacts:

 - **sdist** - a compressed archive of the source code that can be used to build the software on an end-users machine
-- **wheel** - the [pre-built distribution package](https://packaging.python.org/en/latest/glossary/#term-Built-Distribution) that can be installed directly without requiring the end-user to build the software
+- **wheel** - the [pre-built distribution package](https://packaging.python.org/en/latest/glossary/#term-Built-Distribution) (a.k.a. "eggs") that can be installed directly without requiring the end-user to build the software

 ---